mbaran0v/demo-ansible-wordpress/README.md

 	`firefox http://localhost:8037/`

 The ansible playbook will configure PerconaDB, WordPress, Nginx, and PHP-FPM.
 When the run is complete, you can hit access server to begin the WordPress configuration.

+All settings for VMs stored in YAML file : ./ansible/group_vars/all